lhcb/starterkit-lessons/second-analysis-steps/switch-mass-hypo.md

----
-layout: page
-title: Seconds steps in LHCb
-subtitle: Replace a mass hypothesis
+# Replace a mass hypothesis
-minutes: 10
----

-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Create a new selection starting from the stripping line output
+* Create a new selection starting from the stripping line output
-> * Change the particle hypothesis made by the stripping line
+* Change the particle hypothesis made by the stripping line
+{% endobjectives %}

 There are many situations where you want to repurpose a stripping line to look for a new decay that is similar in topology but distinct from what was put into the stripping line.
 The easiest thing to do is to change some of the hypothesis on particle IDs made in the stripping.
 This lesson will show you how to do that.

-> ## Reinterpreting stripping selections {.callout}
+{% callout "Reinterpreting stripping selections" %}
-> Note that with this method you can never find more candidates than the stripping has already found.
-> However, you can reinterpret parts of the decay to look for new decay modes.
+Note that with this method you can never find more candidates than the stripping has already found.
+However, you can reinterpret parts of the decay to look for new decay modes.
+{% endcallout %}

 As an example we will switch the decay of the D0 from (K pi) to (pi pi).